n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 }
 ```

-(we export UiCore and now it is available outside)
+(we export UiCore and now it is available from the outside)

 Two simple steps to achieve our goal!
 Now we can import some enum and enjoy writing the code.
 OR.
 Or we can think of
 some other use case.
 In the example above, we used the `ButtonType.Danger` value to create a notification with some
 pre-defined button.
-But what if we want to use `ButtonType` as a parameter type?
+What if we want to use `ButtonType` as a parameter type?

-### Make Types Great Again
+### Covering edge cases

-We are not going to use some particular value, so we expect to access `UiCore.ButtonType` without having to import
+We are not going to use some particular value, so we expect to access the type `UiCore.ButtonType` without having to
-anything.
-Currently, this does not work, as we don't have `UiCore` in the `global` namespace.
-For instance, the code
+import anything.
+Currently, this does not work, as we don't have `UiCore` in the `global` scope.
+For instance, the
-below does not work:
+code below does not work:

 ```typescript
 // example/application/moduleWithType.ts